canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 Title: GPU data processing inside LXD
-TODO: Do something with CUDA
+TODO: Do something interesting with CUDA
+      Add some images

 # GPU data processing inside LXD

 Hugely parallelised GPU data processing, using either [CUDA][nvidiacuda] or [OpenCL][opencl], is changing the shape of data science.
 It even has its own snappy acronym - GPGPU - General-purpose computing on graphics processing units.
-It's no surprise, then, that flexible, scaleable access to these GPU resources is becoming a key requirement in many cloud deployments (see the Canonical Distribution of [Kubernetes][kubernetes] for a good example).
+It's no surprise, then, that flexible, scalable access to these GPU resources is becoming a key requirement in many cloud deployments (see the Canonical Distribution of [Kubernetes][kubernetes] for a good example).
 But it's not always easy, nor cheap, to get started.
 Unless you use [LXD][lxd].

 Thanks to LXD's unrivalled density in real-world cloud deployments, and its ability to run locally, LXD provides one of the best ways of experimenting with cloud-like GPU data processing.
-It enables you to create local scaleable deployments using nothing more than a PC with a GPU or two.
+It enables you to create local scalable deployments using nothing more than a PC with a GPU or two.
 As we'll now demonstrate.